Skip to main content

 How are objects in the Dataset Joined?

 Objects that have a relationship are linked by a join.
 When two objects in Enhanced Reporting are joined, they appear in the same row in a report.
 For example, a commitment change order is joined to a commitment, and they will appear in the same row.
 Sometimes, two objects aren’t directly joined, but are joined through a third object.
 In this case, a field from that third object must be added to a report to show the connection between the first two.
-For example, a Commitment and a Budget Code do not have a direct relationship, but if a field from Commitment Line Item - which does have a direct relationship with both - is added to a report, all three objects will appear in the same line.
+For example, an Inspection and an Action Plan Item do not have a direct relationship, but a field from an Action Plan Line Item Record that does have a direct relationship with both will be added to a report, all three objects will appear in the same line.

 The table below shows the joins of the objects in the dataset.
 To determine if two objects are joined, search for one across the top and the other on the side.
 The cell that corresponds to the column and row of the objects tells you if they are joined.